Xusamolas/lots-raid-information/spirit-vale/vale-guardian/builds/condition-dps-engineer.md

 ## Change history
 27 January 2016 *(Archomeda)*:
 : - Added a default variant that differs from the previous variant; the previous default variant is now known as the *Survivability* variant
+- Changed Berserker's trinkets to Rampager's if no Viper's or Sinister is available

 18 December 2015 *(Archomeda)*:
 : - Initial draft